Kurdish forces squeeze Islamic State supply line in northern Iraq

 Masrour Barzani, head of the Kurdish Security Council, told a news conference that Islamic State fighters could still travel between Mosul and Tal Afar but said it would take longer and make communications more difficult.

 "Mosul is more isolated from north, east and south than it was before.
-There is more heat on ISIS," he said at an operations centre, using another acronym for Islamic State.
+There is more heat on ISIS," he said at an operations center, using another acronym for Islamic State.

 The Kurds recaptured the Rabia border crossing with Syria, astride the main highway to Mosul, in September and last month rescued hundreds of minority Yazidis trapped by Islamic State on Sinjar Mountain.